BenTaylor25/BenTaylor25/README.md

 - 👋 Hi, I’m @BenTaylor25, a Computer Science Student.
-- 👀 I’m interested in Software, Web, and Game Development.
+- 👀 I’m interested in Software-, Web-, and Game Development.
 - 💪 Very experienced with Python, and a language called Fuze4 Nintendo Switch.
-- 👍 Fairly experienced with HTML, CSS, JavaScript, C++, Java and C#.
+- 👍 Fairly experienced with HTML, CSS, JavaScript, C++, Java, and C#.
 - 🌱 Learning Rust, C, Typescript, VueJS, and Tauri.
 - ⏰ Aim to learn Go, Angular, and more to a decent level by the end of 2023.
 - 🤝 LinkedIn: https://www.linkedin.com/in/ben-taylor-oxford/